mydur/AzMon/azmon-winservice-tmpl/_working/readme.md

-# azmon-vmrules-tmpl
+# azmon-winservice-tmpl

-The purpose of this template is to deploy a set of Alert Rules and an Action Group to be used in the alert rules.
+The purpose of this template is to deploy an alert rule to monitor a give Windows service.
+The service to monitor is provided in a parameter to the template.
+You need to give the short name as well as the display name for the rule to work.
+Also the name of the action to use when forwarding the alert needs to be provided as a parameter.
+However, the latter has a default value: vmrules-azmon-prod-agrp

 To be able to re-use the template the following parameters were introduced:

-- **Project:** An inidicator string for the customer or project that this will be used for.
-What you enter here will be used in tags but also in the names for the different resources that are created.
+- **svcShortName:** The short name of the service to monitor.
+This one is used to build the name of the rule.
+- **svcDisplayName:** The display name of the service to monitor.
+This one is used in the query.
 - **WorkspaceRGName:** The resource group in which the log analytics workspace was installed by the azmon-basic-tmpl template.
 - **WorkspaceName:** The actual name of the log analytics workspace that can be found in the resource group of which the name is stored in AZMONBasicRGName.
+- **actionGroupName:** The name of the action group to use when an alert has to be forwarded.
+Please note that this action group needs to exist before deploying the template.
 - **CreatedOn:** This paramters is in fact a variable that holds the current date and time to be added as a tag to the resources created by this template.
 Because of technical reasons this has to be a parameter and not a variable.
 The default value for the parameter is the outcome of the function [utcNow()]
 - **EndsOn:** This parameter provides an indication of when the created resource should be end-of-life.
 It helps when cleaning up your Azure resources to have an idea when a resource isn't used anymore.
 The format of the date provided is yyyymmdd.
 When there's no end date available you should use 99999999.
 - **CreatedBy:** A free text field to provide information about the person or team that created the resource.
 Isn't to be confused with the OwnedBy field.